tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/日志服务/实时日志_intl_en.md

  - Data: Currently, only site acceleration data can be pushed.
  - Subdomain: Subdomain under the current site to which logs need to be pushed.

 >?
-All subdomains can be added in only one push task.
+All subdomain names can be added in only one push task.

 4. Select the required parameters and click **Push**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/4d42f3254c7ca7e6c6bdbf44042851a0.png)